 It has 37m likes on Facebook, more than 33m followers on Instagram and 8.4m on Twitter.
 In the case of Twitter, it has plenty of country-specific accounts, which allows the brand to produce content specific to its different audiences.

 The content is broadly similar across its social channels, mainly promotion of its clothes and upcoming collections, driving awareness of new products.

 Its YouTube channel is also very product-driven, though this is combined with some useful ‘how-to’ content, such as makeup tips on the H&M Beauty channel.

 Generally speaking, H&M does seem to be using social more as a broadcast than an engagement channel.
 This is not necessarily a problem for it, though some brands prefer to present a lighter more playful side on social channels.

 There are exceptions.
 Its Twitter customer service channel has been proactive in responding to customer questions and helping them solve any issues, though it seems to have been silent since mid 2019.

 It’s no surprise that some of the biggest high street names that still aren’t selling online are low-margin retailers.

 For example, Poundland started selling online in 2015, but since abandoned the idea.
 Primark is another obvious example, as it clearly feels the costs of online may not allow it to make a profit.
 It has dipped its toes in the water by selling through ASOS but seems reluctant to sell its entire range online.

 The problem in both cases is that they are selling low margin items, and once the costs of delivery and returns are factored in, it can be hard to make a profit.
 Returns rates in fashion are often the highest of any online retail sector, and the cost of processing these is also a potential problem.

-It’s not impossible though, and much is about reducing returns costs where possible, and encouraging online shoppers to increase basket values.
+While it’s not impossible, much is about reducing returns costs where possible and encouraging online shoppers to increase basket values, there are challenges.